hi2rajendra/dsRNAanalysis/README.md

-# dsRNAanalysis
-Diversity of small non-coding double stranded RNA (dsRNA) produced by 12 food fermenting Lactic Acid Bacteria (LAB) species.
+# dsRNAanalysis - Diversity of small non-coding double stranded RNA (dsRNA) produced by 12 food fermenting Lactic Acid Bacteria (LAB).

-NGS data processing and analysis:
+### NGS data processing and analysis:

 QIIME 1.9, MS Excel, and custom Perl scripts were used for the processing and analysis.
 Steps 1 to 11 are for individual species file processing.